 The youngest of the Compassion Games team by at least a century, Joey utilizes his talents as a hopeless storyteller and writer, creative strategist, and rogue techy to elevate the evolutionary capacity of consciousness and compassion in the world.
 Joey is an undergraduate researcher and co-founder of the Consciousness Club at the University of Washington – Bothell.
 He is a major organizer toward the creation of the Center for Education and Research in Consciousness (CERC), the first consciousness program of its kind at a public university.
 Joey enjoys spontaneous song-making, belly laughter, all of nature, and learning from the wisdom of little ones to get out there and play like his life depended on it.

 Founder and “First First Follower” of Compassion Games International, Ramer was moved by the events of Sept.
 11, 2001 to focus his entrepreneurial energies on non-profit community organizing.
 In 2008, Ramer was an organizational participant in The Seeds of Compassion, an event aligned with a visit to Seattle by H.H.
 Dalai Lama.
-As Executive Director of the Compassionate Action Network, Ramer conceived and implemented the International Campaign for Compassionate Cities.
+As Executive Director of the Compassionate Action Network, Ramer conceived and implemented the International Campaign for Compassionate Cities for 2010 and then the Compassion Games: Survival of the Kindest in 2012.
 He is the co-author, with Phil Lane, Jr., of “Deep Social Networks and the Digital Fourth Way.”
 You can learn more about Jon here.

 Sommer Joy Albertsen is a member of the Leadership Team as Compassion Games International Relations Coach & Artistic Outreach Director.
 She is passionate about coming together in radically equal partnerships, creating connections between people and organizations who are committed to a kinder, more just and sustainable world.
 She has a Bachelors Degree from Western Washington University in Therapeutic Recreation which continues to amplify programming skills and working with individuals quality of life and well being plans.
 She is a natural leader in advocating for women and girl’s empowerment, people with various disabilities, elders, social justice and environmental issues.
 Her business, Island Joy Wellness, includes her work with Compassion Games as an Energy Brilliance Healer, Nia Brown Belt Teacher, where she continues to support individuals, and communities to align with their highest calling around the world.